-The University will use multiple methods, including outdoor loudspeakers, text messages, e-mails and the Wake Alert website, if possible.
+The University will use multiple methods, including the Wake Alert website, if possible.
+Other possibilities include text messages, the cable TV system, outdoor alerts, indoor alerts in some buildings, email, voicemail, for faculty and staff, and the Wake Forest Weather and Emergency Phone Line (336.758.5935).
 The URL is http://wakealert.wfu.edu.
 Announcements, updates and instructions will be posted as soon as possible.
-Student life representatives, such as professional staff, graduate assistants or resident advisors, will also be available to assist in communicating to students in the event of an emergency.
+Campus Life representatives, such as professional staff, graduate assistants or resident advisors, will also be available to assist in communicating to students in the event of an emergency.

 Where will I find updates on the Wake Alert site after an emergency is announced?

 In normal conditions, the main message area on the site will display, “Operating conditions are normal at Wake Forest University.”
 Alerts, warnings and instructions will appear there during an emergency.